HUSK/VESSEL

 Download husk/vessel Complete Press Packet

 husk/vessel asks how we shape images of self and other, and how our environments - including dress - affect our perception and movement.
 Our intention was to explore the fabric as both a part of and separate from ourselves, and the shifting emotional tones of that malleable relationship.
-We see the fabric as that which can contain and carry us and is also an expression of our inner materials - skin, fascia, muscle, bone - revealing the somatic and poetic dimensions of what holds and separates us.
+We see the fabric as that which can contain and carry us and is also an expression of our inner materials - skin, fascia, muscle, bone - revealing the somatic and poetic dimensions of what holds, connects and separates us.

 husk/vessel is a collaborative group work that explores costume as both covering and habitat that conceals and reveals both dancer and dancing, simultaneously limiting and expanding the possibilities for movement and character.
 Each dancer moves within a unique garment-world of their own, exploring gradual and abrupt transformations and interactions both as soloists sharing common space, and as an ensemble creating a sense of tribe and relatedness among the performers.